huuck/ADBHoney/README.md

 ## What doesn't work?
 More advanced commands (like native directory listing and having and interactive shell) won't work.
 The main reason is that I haven't found any kind of malware to take advantage of mechanisms like this.
 I've also had to reverse engineer the protocol flow by hand, so please also provide a **.pcap** when logging an issue so I can look into it (or VERY exact steps for reproduction).
 Any improvements will be more than welcome.

+## Credits
+Hat tip to [sporsh](https://github.com/sporsh) for his [awesome work](https://github.com/sporsh/twisted-adb/blob/master/adb/protocol.py) on providing the community with some wrappers for ADB messages.